Are Industrial 3D Printers Worth It?

 You can expect no down time when using an industrial 3D printer.
 The machines are over engineered and designed to run constantly over there lifetime.

 Blockage and over extrude detection sensors are present on industrial FDM printers.
 In comparison to replacing a whole extrude head, a common occurrence with desktop FDM machines.

 Less Training and support is required on an industrial printer.
-The Bed leveling process on the Markforged X series allows you to rapidly expand who is capable of 3D printing within the business.
+The Bed levelling process on the Markforged X series allows you to rapidly expand who is capable of 3D printing within the business.

-Industrial grade 3D printing is high quality and seamless.
-With minimal user input required it opens up possibilities on who can use a 3D printer.
+Industrial 3D printers is high quality and seamless, with minimal user input required it opens up possibilities on who can use a 3D printer.
 In turn, redefine how a 3D printer is used within your business.

 Use monitoring hardware such as cameras to view the status of prints whilst away from the printer.
 In addition Markforged industrial printers can use fleet management software to check the status of all your printers!
 This includes material info, print times and the ability to distribute a print queue to various printers.